-Failures and Learning routine
+Failures and Learning Routine

-Knowledge management provides a way to investigate the failures in order to identify the shortcomings and reasons for failures in organisations.
+Knowledge management provides a way to investigate the failures in order to identify the shortcomings and reasons for failures in organizations.
 It helps to share success and failures in the organization to create a culture of mutual trust and belief.
 Blaming others for failures leaves less chance for learning.

-Innovation and the Bigger picture
+Innovation and the Bigger Picture

-Imagine knowledge as Dots and KM as the network that connects the Dots.
+Imagine knowledge as dots and knowledge management as the network that connects the Dots.
 This network can help to identify the picture that remained hidden under the Dots.
 This could help you to understand and identify the potential markets which were right under your nose but you failed to notice because of the ignorance to see the bigger picture.

 Increase in Customer Satisfaction

-Many companies have invested in KM systems
+Many of the multinational companies have already invested in Knowledge Management systems.

-Many of the multinational companies have already invested KM systems.
-For example, GE (General Electric) has a Corporate Executive Council (CEC) to help executives cut through the noise, share information, and improve their decision-making.
-The CEC is composed of the heads of GE’s fourteen major businesses and the two-day sessions are forums for sharing best practices, accelerating progress, and discussing successes, failures, and experiences.
+General Electric(GE) has a Corporate Executive Council (CEC) to help executives cut through the noise, share information, and improve their decision-making.
+The CEC is composed of the heads of GE’s fourteen major businesses, and the two-day sessions are forums for sharing best practices, accelerating progress, and discussing successes, failures, and experiences.

 Microsoft has a project called Skills Planning Development (SPUD) through which they have invested time and resources into identifying and maintaining knowledge competencies.
 It is built to maintain employees competency in order to gain a strategic advantage over competitors.
 This project has increased communication among employees and also the advantage margin over the competition.